tairov/llama2.mojo/README.md

 model, and applications of the `mojo` programming language.
 Citing the project helps growth of the knowledge community around these topics.
 We appreciate your support through referencing `llama2.mojo`!

+## in research & industry

+Our project has been used in academic.
+If you’ve published a paper or article that uses this project, please send a PR, so we can feature it here
+* https://arxiv.org/abs/2410.17736 - MojoBench: Language Modeling and Benchmarks for Mojo
+* https://arxiv.org/abs/2505.04080 - MojoFrame: Dataframe Library in Mojo Language
+* https://ieeexplore.ieee.org/abstract/document/10883176/metrics - A Comprehensive Review of Mojo: A High-Performance Programming Language
+* https://arxiv.org/abs/2502.01651 - Fine-tuning LLaMA 2 interference: a comparative study of language implementations for optimal efficiency

 ## play with Tinyllama-1.1B-Chat-v0.2

 The [TinyLlama](https://github.com/jzhang38/TinyLlama) is a 1.1B Llama model trained on 3 trillion tokens.
 This